-Bicar®Z for poultry
+Bicar®Z : the sodium bicarbonate for poultry feed

 A natural source of sodium to get stronger eggshells and optimize hens metabolism and growth

 Global competition, social pressure...Enhance poultry competitiveness!

 Poultry sectors include the production of poultry meat and eggs.
 Poultry meat production is distinguished by the number of species (chicken, turkey, guinea fowl, roast duck, quail, pigeon) and by the share of quality signs.